Fresno killings and the issues around hate crimes

 In California, a hate crime is a crime committed, in whole or in part, because of an actual or perceived characteristic like race; it results in an enhancement in punishment.
 That certainly seems appropriate in light of Muhammad's alleged crimes.

 And labeling such horrendous deeds as hate crimes has the benefit that it fosters the idea that we are combating racism and other bias in society, and that's a good thing.
-But at their core, the notion of a separate category of crimes known as "hate crimes" make no sense.
+But at their core, the notion of a separate category of crimes known as "hate crimes" makes no sense.
 This case is an example.

 Why are hate crimes so problematic?